Tinkerforge/brickd/src/build_data/windows/libusb/readme.txt

 - Windows XP: Submitted transfers are not correctly aborted on USB device disconnect.
 This results in leaking the underlying fake file descriptor.
   Currently libsubx has a hard limit of 4096 fake file descriptors.
-When libusbx runs out of fake file descriptors then new transfers cannot be created anymore.
+When libusb runs out of fake file descriptors then new transfers cannot be created anymore.
 Workaround: brickd restart.